blaidd4drwg/shinyCoreScan/README.md

 ## Getting Started

 You can either run a local copy of shinyCoreScan using a [point release](https://github.com/blaidd4drwg/shinyCoreScan/releases) from the github project website or use the already deployed WebApp on [shinyapps.io](https://surfsedi.shinyapps.io/shinycorescan/).
 The two version are not necessarily at the same stage.
+The code consists of a `ui.R` file that contains the elements for the graphical interface, `server.ui` which contains computational and reactive code. `global.R` contains code that is shared between the server portion of shiny and the UI and `helper.R` contains non-reactive helper functions.

 ### Prerequisites for local deployment